jsdelivr/jsdelivr/Privacy Policy.md

 3. **we, us and our:** refers to Volentio JSD Limited and its directors;

-4. **you and your:** refers to the person who is accessing our website or jsDelivr CDN and whose data is processed.
+4. **you and your:** refers to the person who is accessing the Website or jsDelivr CDN and whose data is processed.

 ## 2. Information Collection